indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 ## Table

-An integration must contains a `table` object.
+An integration must contain a `table` object.
 It is possible for many integrations to write to the same table.
-Each `integration` object must provide a complete `table` object.
 If integrations with disjoint columns share a table the table is created with a union of the columns.

 ```
 {